mferrall/CIS200Assn4/README.md

 # CIS200Assn4

+This was an assignment for my CIS 200 class, Winter 2018.
+The program simulates a set of processors using a binary heap priority queue as they process a set of input jobs.

+My approach to the problem was to design a simple system with a single processor that could process the job as described, and to add additional functionality once each feature was fully tested.
+The problem statement is below.

 - 2018 Winter CIS200 – Program 4
 - Release date:  April 10, 2018
-- Due date: April 13and April 20, 2018
+- Due date: April 13 and April 20, 2018

-The program will simulate aprocessor using a binary heap priority queue.
+The program will simulate a processor using a binary heap priority queue.

 The jobs to be processed will be arriving into the system on a random basis based on the following arrival times with specific processing time units.